fraira/RandNLAResearch/README.md

 # RandNLAResearch
-Record of research papers and personal work of RandNLA algorithms to develop into a research project by Spring 2025.
+Record of research papers and personal work of RandNLA algorithms